mitenmit/threefold/README.md

-# THREEFOLD v1.0
+# THREEFOLD v1.1
 ## Yet another fucking template system

 Threefold is an extremely simple template system that uses a very basic header-body-footer construction.
 Want to build a small website without spending three hours learning the syntax and/or construction of the CMS or whatever the fuck it is you’re using?
 Give this a try.

-Header and footer files, as well as a standard 404-page are located in <code>assets/template/</code>.
-The individual pages should go in <code>pages/</code>.
+Header and footer files, as well as a standard 404-page are located in assets/template/.
+The individual pages should go in pages/.

-Threefold supports one level of subfolders in the <code>pages/</code> folder.
-If you choose not to configure mod_rewrite for Threefold, top-level pages can be accessed using <code>sitename.com/?p=pagename</code> and pages inside a subfolder can be accessed using <code>sitename.com/?s=subfoldername&p=pagename</code>.
+Threefold supports one level of subfolders in the pages/ folder.
+If you choose not to configure mod_rewrite for Threefold, top-level pages can be accessed using sitename.com/?p=pagename and pages inside a subfolder can be accessed using sitename.com/?s=subfoldername&p=pagename.
 There's an example included, though, so you can use nicer URLs.
 In fact, you should.

-<code>&lt;title&gt;</code> tags are generated based on the filename, so <code>"nice_page.phtml"</code> gives you <code>"Nice page"</code>, <code>"Nice Page"</code> or <code>"NICE PAGE"</code>, depending on your preference in <code>config.php</code>.
-If you want to have custom title and description tags because, you know, Google, then put a JSON file with the same filename in <code>pages/</code>.
+Title tags are generated based on the filename, so "nice_page.phtml" gives you "Nice page", "Nice Page" or "NICE PAGE", depending on your preference in config.php.
+If you want to have custom title and description tags because, you know, Google, then put a JSON file with the same filename in pages/.
 (See the included example.)

 Bootstrap and jQuery are included in the standard configuration, but obviously you can remove them if you prefer.